 Why it matters

-Education and Employment in the Chicago Region
+STEM Employment in the Chicago Region

 While the U.S. is a leader in the field of scientific innovation, standardized tests show that many students perform poorly in STEM subjects relative to students in other developed nations.
-The U.S. also lags behind other nations in producing graduates with core STEM degrees such as natural science or engineering, according to studies.
-This mediocre student performance in the STEM field has garnered increasing attention in recent years has led to the passage of education reforms aimed at enriching the STEM curriculum at the federal level.
+The U.S. also lags behind other nations in producing graduates with core STEM degrees, such as natural science or engineering, according to studies.
+This mediocre student performance in the STEM field has garnered increasing attention in recent years and has led to the passage of education reforms aimed at enriching the STEM curriculum at the federal level.
 Many of the fastest growing and highest paying career fields require STEM skills, and providing students with adequate STEM educations will help prepare them for the demands of future occupations.

 About the Data